sschmid/Gummi-Injection/README.md

 ```

 #### Create an object with all dependencies set
-When an object gets created by calling injector#getObject, all its dependecies will be satisfied as well.
+When an object gets created by calling injector#getObject, all its dependencies will be satisfied as well.

 ```objective-c
 // No need to set up rules for simple injections like Wheel that can be created with alloc init.
 // For protocols there's no way to know which implementation to return - we need to set up a rule for it.